CommScope: History

-On March 2, 2021, CommScope appointed company veteran Praveen Jonnala as chief information officer (CIO).
-Jonnala replaced Karen Renner, CommScope's senior vice president and CIO, who left the company in November.
-Jonnala was previously global vice president of digital transformation and business solutions.

-On April 8, 2021, CommScope announced its plan to spin-off its home networks business.
+In May 2025, CommScope launched its XPND modular fiber termination platform which features interchangeable panels and cassettes, allowing service providers to customize configurations and expand capacity as needed.

 Acquisitions

 In 2004, the company acquired Avaya's connectivity business, including the legacy intellectual property and patents from Western Electric, AT&T, Lucent Technologies, and Avaya.

 In June 2007, CommScope acquired Andrew Corporation for $2.6 billion.
 Andrew's products included antennas, cables, amplifiers, repeaters, transceivers, as well as software and training for the broadband and cellular industries.

 In 2015, CommScope acquired TE Connectivity's Broadband Network Solutions (BNS) division.
 Later in 2015 CommScope acquired Airvana, a privately held company specializing in small cell solutions for wireless networks.